 Adversity: I called my credit card company.
 They removed the Verified by Visa requirement for 24 hours.
-I make it all the way through this time.
+I made it all the way through this time.
 I reserve the flights for returning to Canada.
-A little while later, I receive an e-mail telling me that the reservation was cancelled and that I’ll receive a full refund within 3 – 5 business days.
+A little while later, I received an e-mail telling me the reservation was canceled and that I’d receive a full refund within 3 – 5 business days.

 Consequences: I’m narrowing down the options for which company to book flights through.

 Disputation: I still have other companies to try.
 Keep going.